 Cut the cherry tomatoes in half and place them on a parchment-lined baking sheet.
 Drizzle them with a little bit of olive oil, salt, and pepper.
 Roast the tomatoes at 400F for about 20-25 minutes until the tomatoes are wilted, lightly charred, and fragrant.

 While the tomatoes are roasting, it’s time to prepare the pasta.
 First, make the spaghetti according to the package instructions.
-When the spaghetti is done, strain it through a colander and toss it with a bit of olive oil.
+Strain the cooked spaghetti through a colander and toss it with a bit of olive oil.
 This prevents the noodles from clumping together.

 In a skillet heat up another tablespoon of olive oil.
 Sauté the garlic, sun-dried tomatoes, and pine nuts until they garlic and pine nuts are toasted and everything is rich and fragrant.